 On average, RE/MAX agents close more than $11 billion in commercial volume annually.
 RE/MAX Commercial has also been named one of the “Top 25 Brokerage Networks” according to Real Estate Investor magazine.

 Since the beginning, commercial specialists have been drawn to entrepreneurial, agent-focused RE/MAX business model, and the brand's future has never been brighter.
-RE/MAX continually evaluates its business approach and services to help ensure the success of RE/MAX Commercial Practitioners and the clients they serve.
+RE/MAX continually evaluates its business approach and services to help ensure the success of RE/MAX Commercial Brokers and the clients they serve.

 Whatever the property, whatever the transaction, RE/MAX Commercial delivers a level of awareness, trust and confidence that the competition simply can't match.
-Looking forward, RE/MAX Commercial aims to build upon this advantage and become an even more attractive destination for top commercial practitioners and clients alike.
+Looking forward, RE/MAX Commercial aims to build upon this advantage and become an even more attractive destination for top commercial brokers and clients alike.